grapeco/nixos-config/README.md

 ## ⚠️ Warning
 1. **Dont forget to change username in flake.nix**
 2. **Waybar shows nvidia gpu usage, so if you have other gpu, you should change the waybar settings**
-3. **In this config i use animated sddm, but when video is ends sddm freezes deadly, to fix that i change BackgroundSpeed to 0.0001**

 ## 📸 Screenshots